AflahZul/DL.AI-Data-Analytics/README.md

 # DL.AI-Data-Analytics
-Modules - Lab from the specialization.
-I completed the course specialization a while ago.
-Never got the chance to update repo.
+Modules - Python Labs from the specialization.
+Course completion was on July 2025.

 ## Python for Data Analytics
 - [Module 1](Python%20for%20Data%20Analytics/Module%201)